pyca/cryptography/docs/primitives/symmetric-encryption.rst

     :param cipher: One of the ciphers described below.
     :param mode: One of the modes described below.

-    ``encrypt()`` should be called repeatedly with new plaintext, and once the full plaintext is fed in, ``finalize()`` should be called.
+    .. method:: encryptor()

+        :return :ref:`CipherContext <ciphercontext>`: encryption instance

+    .. method:: decryptor()

+        :return :ref:`CipherContext <ciphercontext>`: decryption instance

+.. _ciphercontext:
+.. class:: cryptography.primitives.interfaces.CipherContext()

+    When calling ``encryptor()`` or ``decryptor()`` on a BlockCipher object you will receive a return object conforming to the CipherContext interface.
+You can then call ``update(data)`` with data until you have fed everything into the context.
+Once that is done call ``finalize()`` to finish the operation and obtain the remainder of the data.

-    .. method:: encrypt(plaintext)
+    .. method:: update(data)

-        :param bytes plaintext: The text you wish to encrypt.
+        :param bytes data: The text you wish to pass into the context.
-        :return bytes: Returns the ciphertext that was added.
+        :return bytes: Returns the data that was encrypted or decrypted.

     .. method:: finalize()

-        :return bytes: Returns the remainder of the ciphertext.
+        :return bytes: Returns the remainder of the data.

 Ciphers
 ~~~~~~~